JasonLocklin/Dissertation/outline.md

 * 2 basic types of enduring effects.
 Attention and motor transfer.

-Immediately prior to the initiation of an eyemovement, visual attention is directed to the next location, this phenominon is otherwise known as the pressacadeic attention shift [@Deubel1996,@Hoffman1995].
-It's plausible, then, that saccadic adaptation would have caryon effects on the deployment of attention.
+[Attention and Saccades are linked, but SA?]
+Immediately prior to the initiation of an eyemovement, visual attention is directed to the intended location.
+This phenominon, first described in other terms by @Crovitz1962, is now known as the pressacadeic attention shift [@Deubel1996,@Hoffman1995].
+While the attentional system has long been convincingly described as destinct from the saccadic motor system [@Posner1980,@Koch1985,@Clark1999], it does not appear to be possible to make eye movements without experiencing an associated attentional shift [@Deubel1996,@Kowler1995], fundamentally linking the two.
+It's plausible, then, that saccadic adaptation would have cary-on effects on the deployment of attention.
 Unfortunately, this potential interaction between attention and saccadic adaptation is unclear and poorly studied. @Ditterich2000 examined this presaccadic attention shift before and after saccadic adaptation, and was unable to induce a change in the presaccadic attention shift location.

-Interestingly, @McFadden2002! found that they could directly adapt attentional deployment by tk, and that the adaptation carried over to saccades.
-TODO: finish.
+(FIXME: not sure if I need to nod to premotor theory ^)

+[]Interestingly, @McFadden2002 found that they could directly adapt attentional deployment in the absense of any eye movement.
+They cued attention to a peripheral location, and then purturbed the cue back toward fixation at a time interval estimated to coincide with an attentional shift.
+They found that attentional shifts became gradually reduced.
+They also found that when the participant was allowed to make eye movements, the adaptation had transfered to saccades as well [@McFadden2002].
+FIXME: and this is important why?